smartkiwi/prog_interview_java/README.md

  * [ ] Print Full Binary Tree Boundary
  * [ ] SubTree Binary Tree Judging
  * [ ] Implement Find and Delete for binary tree.
+ * [ ] Given a binary tree.
+Write a function that takes only root node as arguement and returns (sum of values at odd height)-(sum of values at even height).

 ##Arrays
  * [x] Count Connected Components